ikthedar/rod-brishti/README.md

 # Step-by-step
 First added the HTML file with the website design in mind.
 Then styled it by adding background image, changing font style, padding etc.
 Then worked on the JS file.

+Built this app to get accustomed to work with api